SzCsaba01/ProjectManagementApp/README.md

 - **Custom Components**: Reusable UI components like Icons, Inputs, Buttons, and Select dropdowns.
 - **Error Handling**: Global error handling with middleware.
 - **Notifications**: Success and error messages are displayed through a notification bar.
+- **Caching with Redis**: Frequently accessed data is cached to improve performance and reduce database load.

 ## Microservices